SpoofTrackBench: Interpretable AI for Spoof-Aware UAV Tracking and Benchmarking: Conclusion and Future Work

-\textbf{Integration of Deep Neural Spoof Classification (SpoofNet)} We will embed SpoofNet with recent AI/ML algorithms \cite{le2025dpfaga, le2025dqnn, Tan2021, Tan19a, Zahin19, Tan18b}, a real-time spoof detection module trained on injection-labeled examples (drift, ghost and mirror), to classify detection integrity on-the-fly.
+To further advance spoof resilience and tracking interpretability, we envision the following roadmap: 1) \textbf{Integration of Deep Neural Spoof Classification (SpoofNet)}: We will embed SpoofNet with recent AI/ML algorithms \cite{le2025dpfaga, le2025HDQNN, Wang20, Tan2021, Tan19a, Zahin19, Zahin20, Tan18b}, a real-time spoof detection module trained on injection-labeled examples (drift, ghost and mirror), to classify detection integrity on-the-fly.
 This module will enhance interpretability overlays with spoof confidence scores and support dynamic tracker behavior based on spoof severity.
+2) \textbf{Hybrid Deep Quantum Neural Network (DQNN) Tracker Architecture}: Inspired by JPDA's probabilistic foundations and GNN’s spatial modeling, we propose a DQNN tracker integrating SpoofNet’s outputs with quantum gate-inspired assignment logic \cite{le2025HDQNN}.
+This architecture will probabilistically reason about detection ambiguity while maintaining stable tracking in high-spoof environments.